boromo/user-management/readme.md

 Laravel development server started on http://localhost:8000
 ```

-Now navigate you [a link]http://localhost:8000 and you should see home page
+Now navigate to <a href="http://localhost:8000" target="_blank">http://localhost:8000</a> and you should see home page